gofynd/fdk-client-javascript/documentation/platform/WEBHOOK.md

 [PingWebhookResponse](#PingWebhookResponse)

-Successfully retrieved the processed events report.
+Successfully received ping for the provided webhook url.